 Proposed strategy to incorporate the view of vulnerable groups

 In terms of gender, the project will contribute to WBG Gender Strategy, particularly to Objective 2 ‘Removing Constraints for More and Better Jobs’, Objective 3 ‘Removing Barriers to Women’s Ownership of and Control over Assets’, and Objective 4 ‘Enhancing Women’s Voice and Agency and Engaging Men and Boys’.
 The project will contribute to reducing gender biases by incorporating in capacity building messages that do not confine women to defined gender roles and social expectations.
 Within three months of the project effectiveness date, the Project will develop the Gender Action Plan with specific activities to fill in the gender gaps identified.
+The proposed actions may include:

+supporting female students from marginalized families by covering cost of their annual studies at the Tajik Agrarian University based on agreement with the University to study integrated landscape management, including forestry, agro-ecology and veterinary medicine.

+Women representation in FUGs and PUGs and their participation in the development of forest management and pasture management plans

+Women equal access to small grants (growing seedlings at their households, establishing hostels.)

 The new project will undertake stakeholder engagement activities to ensure that these groups are not disproportionately affected and have equal opportunity in partaking in project benefits.
 Such activities will include awareness and information campaigns including targeting women and mahalla-level meetings which community members of all backgrounds can join, distributing information materials through multiple channels such as media, social media, and mahalla leaders, emphasizing the rules and principles of equity and non-discrimination for example in relation to employment opportunities in all training and consultation activities.
 Where ethnic and linguistic minorities are present, the project will ensure that information materials and consultations are accessible in the simple language common to the local groups.
 Where gender balanced consultations cannot be ensured, the project will undertake separate consultations with women in order to record and consider their feedback, questions, and concerns.
 Community liaison officers will identify, map, and ensure tailored outreach to women, disabled, socially or spatially isolated communities to ensure that they are aware and able to participate in project-related activities.
 This may include, for instance, tailored information meetings for small farmers, female farmers on benefitting from project-financed services (such as extension and advisory services), mahalla-level meetings on project benefits for farmers as well as the broader community, among others.
 Such meetings and consultations will highlight project commitments with regard to good environmental, social, labor/OHS, and stakeholder engagement practices, as well as explain the project grievance redress mechanism to raise awareness on the above among vulnerable groups and their communities.